 The Doctor of Ministry (DMin) is designed to assist students in gaining advanced expertise in the general practice of ministry as well as advanced skill in specialized area of research particular to their ministry.
 Normal maximum length: four years.

 Academic Doctoral Degree Program

 The Doctor of Theology (ThD) program is intended primarily to equip persons for vocations of teaching and research in theological schools, colleges and universities, or for the scholarly enhancement of ministerial practice.
+The ThD is offered conjointly by the University of Toronto and six TST member colleges.
 Normal maximum length: six years.

 Who Do I Contact for More Information?

 For more information about any of our basic degree programs, you are advised to contact one of our member colleges directly.
 Contact information can be found here.

 Applications to our advanced degree programs (MA, ThM, ThD) are submitted to and processed by the Toronto School of Theology’s Advanced Degree Office (E-mail: tstadv.degree @ utoronto.ca ).
 Students applying to an advanced degree program select a college and department on their application.
 Applicants are encouraged to contact the Advanced Degree Director of their college of application prior to the application deadline (January 9, 2014).

 Thank you for visiting our website.
 To inquire further about the information on this page, or to report an error, please contact Diane Henson, Manager of Academic Services and Registrar.